VirtoCommerce/vc-module-x-recommend/README.md

-# Recommendations Module
+# Virto Commerce Recommendations Module

-Recommendations Module adds an extendable query to VirtoCommerce Platform that lets you display recommendations.
+The Recommendations (or xRecommend) module adds an extendable query to VirtoCommerce Platform that lets you display recommendations.
+The module adds XAPI product recommendations query to Virto Commerce Platform GraphQL schema.

-## Overview

-Recommendations Module adds XAPI product recommendations query to VirtoCommerce Platform GraphQL schema.
 The API provides a list of recommended products based on semantic similarities in product names and other searchable properties.
 The module is designed to be plug-and-play, integrating seamlessly with back-end and front-end to enhance the user experience by offering intelligent product recommendations.

 ![image](./docs/media/recommendations_frontend.png)